DSAILatKAIST/DSAILatKAIST.github.io/_posts/DS503_24S/2024-04-17-3D_Aware_Neural_Body_Fitting_for_Occlusion_Robust_3D_Human_Pose_Estimation.md

 authors expect their method to be not only robust to occluded situations but also robust to other adversarial examinations.

+### 5. Discussion and future work
+This paper proves that the proposed method is robust to occlusion.
+However, the method is primarily focused on estimating the pose of a single person in an image.
+Multi-person pose estimation could be a future direction.
+Moreover, there is significant potential for real-time applications, such as motion capture for animation, sports analytics, and human-computer interaction.
+Further enhancements in generative models, improved handling of complex occlusions, and integration with more diverse datasets and advanced neural architectures can also be explored to enhance robustness and accuracy.

 ## **Author Information**